greathongtu/greathongtu.github.io/content/posts/rust-concurrency.md

 // RwLock: concurrent version of RefCell
 // unlike a RefCell, it does not panic.
-// Instead, it blocks the current thread — putting it to sleep when conflicting
+// Instead, it blocks the current thread — putting it to sleep when conflicting.
 // more complicated version of mutex.
-Instead of a single lock() method, it has a read() and write() method for locking
+Instead of a single lock() method,
+// it has a read() and write() method for locking

 // Atomics: concurrent version of Cell
-// Unlike a Cell, they cannot be of arbitrary size.there is no generic Atomic<T> type for any T
+// Unlike a Cell, they cannot be of arbitrary size.
+// no generic Atomic<T> type for any T
-// there are only specific atomic types such as AtomicU32 and AtomicPtr<T>
+// there are only specific atomic types such as AtomicU32 and AtomicPtr<T>.

 // UnsafeCell: primitive building block for interior mutability.